Matthew Stafford Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- In one matchup against the Ravens, Stafford had 292 passing yards, 13.5 yards less than his over/under for Sunday.
+- Stafford threw for 292 passing yards in one matchup against the Ravens, 13.5 fewer yards his over/under in Sunday's game.

-- Stafford threw a touchdown pass in that outing against the Ravens.
+- Stafford threw a touchdown pass in that matchup against the Ravens.

 - Note: Stafford's stats vs. Ravens date back to 2016.

-- The Ravens have the NFL's worst pass defense this season, yielding 295.5 yards per game through the air.
+- The Ravens have the NFL's worst pass defense this season, surrendering 295.5 yards per game through the air.

-- The Ravens have allowed 28 passing TDs this season (1.9 per game), ranking them 28th among NFL defenses.
+- The Ravens' defense is 28th in the league, conceding 1.9 passing touchdowns per game.

 Recent Performances

-- Against the Vikings last week, Stafford went 21-for-37 (56.8%) for 197 yards with one touchdown pass and three interceptions.
+- Stafford put together a 197-yard performance against the Vikings last week, completing 56.8% of his passes and throwing for one touchdown with three interceptions.

-- Stafford has put up 728 passing yards (242.7 per game) and has a 67.7% completion percentage this year (65-of-96) over his last three games, while throwing six touchdowns and four interceptions.
+- Over his last three games, Stafford has racked up 728 passing yards (242.7 yards per game) while going 65-for-96 (67.7% completion percentage) and throwing six touchdowns and four interceptions.

 Stafford's Los Angeles Teammates